OBJECTIVE

 What is a Biomass Gasifier?

-A biomass gasifier is a device that converts solid biomass (like wood, crop waste, coconut shells, etc.) into a combustible gas called producer gas through a process called gasification.
+A biomass gasifier is a device that converts solid biomass (like wood, crop waste, coconut shells, etc.) into a combustible gas called syn gas through a process called gasification.

 It’s a cleaner and more efficient alternative to directly burning biomass.